 Slides for 4-5 lectures (context-free languages; Turing machines, recursive languages)

-Lecture 17.10.16: introduction to pumping lemma and examples.
+Lecture 18.10.17: recap of pumping lemma and examples.
 (Exercise: construct a non-regular (formal) language for which the pumping lemma cannot be applied directly to verify that it is not regular.)
+Pushdown automata.

 Slides for first 2-3 lectures; textbook chapter 0, 1.1; examples on p38 onwards may be helpful.

-Lecture 17.10.16: conversion of finte automaton to equivalent regular expression (see Chapter 1.3 of textbook), introduction to Pumping Lemma (Chapter 1.4 of textbook)
+Lecture 16.10.17: conversion of finite automaton to equivalent regular expression (see Chapter 1.3 of textbook), introduction to Pumping Lemma (Chapter 1.4 of textbook)

 Proofs: what is required, and getting started.

 sample proof (of the “union” construction (many other detailed proofs can be found in the textbook)